jilljenn/tryalgo/docs/content.rst

 In `graph <tryalgo/tryalgo.html#module-tryalgo.graph>`__ we provide several helper functions to read a graph from a file, or to write it into a file in the `DOT format <http://www.graphviz.org/>`_.
 This module contains also functions to convert between different tree representations and between graph representations.

 Important operations on graphs are explorations along the edges, for examples to detect connected components, or shortest paths.
 The depth first search is implemented in `dfs <tryalgo/tryalgo.html#module-tryalgo.dfs>`__, and illustrated in its iterative and recursive form, as well as the special case of exploring grids.
 The breadth-first search is implemented in `bfs <tryalgo/tryalgo.html#module-tryalgo.bfs>`__.
+Such a graph exploration can be used to check if a given graph `is_bipartite <tryalgo/tryalgo.html#module-tryalgo.is_bipartite>`__.

 The problem of detecting the connected components in a graph is best solved using Kruskal's algorithm, see `kruskal <tryalgo/tryalgo.html#module-tryalgo.kruskal>`__.